wanja-susan/Citizen-TV-YouTube-Insights-Performance/README.md

 ![Citizen TV G](https://github.com/user-attachments/assets/69916b09-488c-42e5-844f-de479b3a385a)

 For this project, I used the YouTube Data API to retrieve and analyze statistics for selected YouTube channels: NTV, KTN News, Citizen TV, and KBC.
 The script extracts data like channel statistics, video details, and provides visualizations to gain insights into the performance of the channels and their content.
-I later narrowed down my research to Citizen TV, where I conducted a detailed analysis and created a dashboard.
+With Citizen TV having the most engagements in terms of views, comments and subscribers, (from my analysis using python) I later narrowed down my research to Citizen TV, where I conducted a detailed analysis and created a dashboard.

 # Features